deNBI/cloud-user-docs/wiki/Tutorials/RStudio_Server/index.md

 sudo apt-get update
 ```

-We are now able to install the latest R release with some dependencies
+We are now able to install the latest R release

 ```
-sudo apt-get install r-base libcurl4-openssl-dev libxml2-dev
+sudo apt-get install r-base
 ```

 Next, we need to download and install RStudio Server.
 First install ``gdebi`` as it will allow us to install a deb-file with all dependencies